pensive612/adamin-style-seed/README.md

 ```

 ### Loading the files
-You only need to load global.css in your html.
+The only required file to load is global.css.
 I like to separate my
-global from any singular css files so users can cache the more robust global folder.
+global from any static/singular css files so users can cache the more robust global folder.
 Although, you shouldn't let it get very big anyway.

 So load anything in ```/static/``` separately.

 And ie.css is up to you.
-I've only used it on 1 major project recently, but its enough
-to have it in here.
+These days, we need less and less in there.
+But its there if you want it.

 ```
 <link rel="stylesheet" href="styles/global.css">
 <!--[if lte IE 8]><link rel="stylesheet" href="styles/ie.css"><![endif]-->
 ```

-### Bower
+### Extra Files
-This uses bower by default, although, its far from necessary.
+This uses bower by default, although, its unnecessary.
 If you do want to
 use it, add this to your bower.json file

 ```